 All of these Christian men and women have found fulfillment and joy in following the teachings of Jesus.
 They were transformed when they met Christ and yielded their lives to him.
 Each of them has made a positive impact on the world.
 They realize that agnosticism, atheism, and secular humanism hold no true answers.
 Christianity is still relevant to the needs of today.

 What does all this have to do with you?
-You may also wish to encounter the living God and experience His transforming power.
+You may also wish to encounter the living God and experience his transforming power.
 Christ’s desire is to enter your heart and give you a new life in him.
+If you would like to know more about how to experience the life he offers, why not fill in the form below to connect with one of our mentors?
+This service to our readers is free and confidential.